kranzuft/nodlim_old/_html/sol/basic/hello.md

 ---
 layout: solution
-title: HTML Solution | Display Message
+title: Bad HTML5 Code | HTML Solution
 ---

 ## Display a message using as little HTML markup as possible.